qspangler/dexcom_desktop_widget/README.md

 Enter your Dexcom/Clarity login credentials and receive live blood sugar updates on your desktop.

+Feel free to adjust code to better reflect your personal blood sugar ranges.

 Feedback and suggestions are greatly appreciated.

 Demo Image: